uselagoon/lagoon-cli/docs/commands/lagoon_update_environment.md

-      --deploy-head-ref string    Updates the deploy head ref for the selected environment --deploy-title string       Updates the deploy title for the selected environment --deploy-type string        Update the deploy type - branch | pullrequest | promote -d, --deploytarget uint         Reference to OpenShift Object this Environment should be deployed to --environment-type string   Update the environment type - production | development -h, --help                      help for environment
+      --deploy-head-ref string    Updates the deploy head ref for the selected environment --deploy-title string       Updates the deploy title for the selected environment --deploy-type string        Update the deploy type - branch | pullrequest | promote -d, --deploytarget uint         Reference to Deploytarget(Kubernetes) this Environment should be deployed to --environment-type string   Update the environment type - production | development -h, --help                      help for environment
       --namespace string          Update the namespace for the selected environment